hvenry/dotfiles/quickshell/.config/quickshell/ARCHITECTURE.md

 **Key characteristics:**

-- Implement specific user-facing features (bar, launcher, notifications, etc.)
+- Implement specific user-facing features (bar, notifications, etc.)
 - Compose `components/` into layouts
 - Read from `config/` for settings
 - Call `services/` for state and actions